Welcome to Job Prices – thousands of people have saved money by following our tips and taking action based on our cost guides.

 The damp issues didn’t return, even though it was a very wet month with plenty of rain.

-Cause – underground damp underneath wall.
+Cause – underground damp underneath the wall.

 Solution – multiple; minimise rainwater pooling adjacent and beneath wall by lowering patio and installing drainage channel.
 Also, chemical injections to prevent any water that does collect from rising up the wall.